A job worker is a service capable of performing a particular task in a process.

 If one or more jobs of the requested type are available, then Zeebe (the workflow engine inside Camunda Cloud) will stream activated jobs to the worker.
 Upon receiving jobs, a worker performs them and sends back a complete or fail command for each job depending on whether the job could be completed successfully or not.

-For example, the following workflow might generate three different types of jobs:
+For example, the following process might generate three different types of jobs:

 Three different job workers, one for each job type, could request jobs from Zeebe: